pixie-io/docs.px.dev/content/en/tutorials/pixie-101/network-monitoring.md

 ---
 title: "Network Monitoring"
 metaTitle: Tutorials | Pixie 101 | Network Monitoring"
-metaDescription: "Network monitoring using Pixie."
+metaDescription: "Learn how to use Pixie to monitor network health."
-order: 1
+order: 5
 ---

 Network performance can have a big impact on the health of your services.
 With Pixie, you can easily monitor your network alongside your application and infrastructure layers.